Watching films in the language you’re studying is one of the most effective and enjoyable ways to learn.

 Land of Mine displays a hard-hitting story from the post-Second World War era.

-Premiered at Toronto International Film Festival, the film beautifully reveals the timeless observations from the historical period and the importance of forgiveness.
+Premiered at the Toronto International Film Festival, the film beautifully reveals the timeless observations from the historical period and the importance of forgiveness.

 5. After the Wedding (Efter Brylluppet) — 2006 (R)